michaldziuba03/websockets/README.md

 />

 ## Painful process
 Websocket protocol was harder to implement than I initially thought.
 I learned a lot about networking and dealing with bitwise operations.
-Although it is not perfect, it can handle larger files (like images and videos).
+Although my implementation is not perfect, it can handle larger files (like images and videos).

 ### Two main challenges
 Handling large WS frames is hard because we have to deal with frame fragmentation over TCP data stream.
 Second major challenge is parsing WS frame.